Menu Close

 Q.1.
 To whom was this Psalm addressed?
 Can riches save us in the times of adversity?
 Is there a human solution to the quest for eternal life? – (Ps.49:1-9)

 This Psalm was addressed to – 1 … all peoples; Give ear, all inhabitants of the world, 2 both low and high, rich, and poor together (Ps.49:1-2).
-It provided wisdom that will give understanding to the heart, about the riddles of life (Ps.49:3-4).
-The Psalmist’s proposition was that nothing in this life can purchase the soul of man from death … not riches or even a brother’s love (Ps.49:6-7).
-The reason he gave, was that – 8 the redemption of his soul is costly, and he should cease trying forever– 9 that he should live on eternally … that he should not undergo decay (Ps.49:8-9).
+It provided wisdom that will give understanding to the heart, about the riddles of life (see Ps.49:3-4).
+The Psalmist’s proposition was that nothing in this life can purchase the soul of man from death … not riches or even a brother’s love (see Ps.49:6-7).
+The reason the Psalmist gave, was that – 8 the redemption of his soul is costly, and he should cease trying forever– 9 that he should live on eternally … that he should not undergo decay (Ps.49:8-9).
 We must trust in God.
 The Psalm completely dismissed the possibility that redemption or hope for the future is humanly possible.
-Nothing on earth can remove the fear of death, in times of adversity (Ps.49:5).
+Nothing on earth can remove the fear of death, in times of adversity (see Ps.49:5).

 Q.2.
 What makes the pursuit of material comfort futile?
 How had the Psalmist resolved his human frailty?
 What warning did he pass on to the godless? – (Ps.49:10-20)

-We can all plainly see that the wise and foolish perish alike (Ps.49:10).
-The Psalmist exposed the people’s baseless thinking – Their inner thought is that their houses are forever and their dwelling places to all generations; They have called their lands after their own names (Ps.49:11).
-Sooner or later the lives of all people will end (Ps.49:12-14 c.f.
+We can all plainly see that the wise and foolish perish alike (see Ps.49:10).
+The Psalmist exposed people’s baseless dependence on material things – Their inner thought is that their houses are forever and their dwelling places to all generations; They have called their lands after their own names (Ps.49:11).
+Sooner or later the lives of all people will end (see Ps.49:12-14 c.f.
 Heb.9:27).
-By contrast, the Psalmist has complete assurance, and can write – But God will redeem my soul from the power of Sheol, for He will receive me (Ps.49:15).
+By contrast, the Psalmist had complete assurance and could write – But God will redeem my soul from the power of Sheol, for He will receive me (Ps.49:15).
 He described the attitude of the godless and urged his readers not to be impressed by the rich and famous – 18 Though while he lives, he congratulates himself (And though men praise you when you do well for yourself) 19 He shall go to the generation of his fathers; They will never see the light.
 20 Man in his pomp, yet without understanding, is like the beasts that perish (Ps.49:18-20).
 He stated the ultimate reality that – when he dies, he will carry nothing away; His glory will not descend after him (Ps.49:17 c.f.
 1 Tim.6:7).